2026 Ranking

 $50K to $85K 4% projected growth

-CDL training takes 3 to 7 weeks and many carriers cover it entirely, sometimes with a sign-on bonus attached.
-That makes trucking the fastest zero-to-employed pipeline on this list.
-The long-haul driver shortage has pushed starting pay above $55K at most national carriers, and specialized freight (hazmat, oversized loads, refrigerated goods) commands $75K to $100K+.
-Autonomous trucking gets press, but regulatory, insurance, and last-mile complexity will keep human drivers necessary for long-haul routes through the foreseeable future.
-Look closely at regional and local delivery roles if sleeping in your own bed matters to you.
+CDL training takes three to seven weeks, and many carriers cover the cost, sometimes with a sign-on bonus.
+That makes trucking the fastest path to employment on this list.
+The long-haul driver shortage has pushed starting pay above $55,000 at most national carriers.
+Specialized freight, like hazmat, oversized loads, or refrigerated goods, pays $75,000 to $100,000 or more.
+Autonomous trucking gets attention in the press, but regulatory, insurance, and last-mile complexity will keep human drivers necessary for long-haul routes for the foreseeable future.
+If sleeping in your own bed matters to you, look at regional and local delivery roles instead.

 Commercial Truck Driver openings